EdAncerys/apod-explorer/README.md

 **DO NOT USE IN PRODUCTION**
 This application is intended as a demo. **IMPORTANT:** For production deployments, secure your API keys and secrets by using a server-side APIs or a secure full stack framework to handle secrets.
 Client-side API keys can expose sensitive information and lead to security vulnerabilities.

+### Prettier configuration

+Extend your Prettier configuration to enforce consistent, team-specific formatting by customizing your `.prettierrc` settings.
+Tailor options such as semicolon usage, single versus double quotes, trailing commas, and print width to reflect your team's coding standards.
+This extended configuration ensures that every commit adheres to shared styling guidelines, minimizes formatting debates during code reviews, and integrates smoothly with tools like ESLint and pre-commit hooks.
+Regularly update and document these settings in your project repository to maintain alignment with evolving team practices.

 ## License

 This project is licensed under the MIT License.